The spring flowers of the Cape West Coast, Cederberg and Namaqualand in the Northern Cape have a worldwide reputation.

-You may not feel you need any tips for flower viewing (how hard can looking at flowers be?).
-But there is quite a lot to consider if you would really like to get the most out of this “super-bloom” experience.
+You may not feel you need any tips for flower viewing.
+(How hard can looking at flowers be?)
+But there is quite a lot to consider if you would really like to get the most out of this annual “super-bloom” experience.

 Please take special note:

 Rainfall varies from year to year.
-Back in 2017 (and even to some extend in 2018) we had one of the worst droughts in decades, with extremely low rainfall in the Cederberg and Namaqualand regions.
-So the below is based on a ‘normal’ winter rainfall.
+Back in 2017-2018, we had one of the worst droughts in decades, with extremely low rainfall in the Cederberg and Namaqualand regions.
+So the below info is based on a ‘normal’ winter rainfall.
 We advise that you check flower reports for the areas you would like to visit.

-Tip One – Know when the Spring Wild Flowers are (read this if nothing else!)
+Tip 1: Know when the Spring Wild Flowers are (read this if nothing else!)

-This is probably the number one thing that visitors misunderstand.
+This is probably the number ONE thing that visitors misunderstand.
 Our spring is NOT the same as cooler Cape Town.
-Our spring starts earlier.
-I cannot tell you the number of times we get requests for late September when all the flowers have gone!
+Our spring starts much earlier.
+I cannot tell you the number of times we get requests for late September when all the flowers have pretty much gone!
+We should actually call them “late winter flowers” but I appreciate it doesn’t have the same ring to it.

-Our spring starts in mid August.
-The flower season peaks between early August and late August and it is dependent on the winter rains.
+Our spring starts in early to mid-August.
+The flower season peaks IN AUGUST and it is dependent on the winter rains.
+But it does depend on where you go…

 The further north, the earlier the flowers…